 – Protect your hardy palm from high wind as much as possible

 The best beginners palm is Trachycarpus fortunei – it’s easy to grow and is very hardy!

 – Always look for a protected area out of the wind; only Trachycarpus wagnerianus can tolerate a gale!

 – If your ground is poorly drained: plant your palm on a mound of earth so that it will drain.

 – Most palms like full sun, the exception being Chamaedorea which prefers light shadow

-– During hot weather: water well and feed with cow manure every month or artificial food every 2 weeks
+– During hot weather: water well and feed with organic fertilizer every month.

 – Cut off old, ugly leaves close to the trunk

 – Protect the spear (the young, unfurling leaf in the centre of the palm) against ice

 – Always feed the soil at the base of the plant, never the leaves or trunk itself.
 Fertiliser on the leaf or trunk can lead to rot.